 Boyer, Mitton, and Vorkink (2010) developed a model of expected skewness that incorporates past returns and trading volume as well as known ﬁrm characteristics.
-In the first step, the find expected skewness.
+In the first step, they find expected skewness.
 Then the asset pricing model, they try to explain excess stock returns using trading volume, lagged skewness, and a set of control variables such as firm size, exchange dummy, stock momentum, and industry dummies as explanatory variables.

 What is included in our code?